 And here's some more photos of Songkran in Phuket over the years ...

 (above) Songkran street battle in Patong!
 If you want to party on Songkran, Patong is the place to be.
-You WILL get very wet, but at least in Phuket the water throwing is limited to one day (13th April).
-We enjoyed the day we drove around on April 13th 2009, though the kids did start to get cold - people do tend to throw ice water, which is nice on a hot day...
+You WILL get very wet, but at least in Phuket the water throwing is limited to just one day (13th April).
+We enjoyed the day we drove around on April 13th 2009, though the kids did start to get cold - people do tend to throw ice water, which can be a shock, but nice on a hot day!

 (above) People like to use talcum powder mixed with water and will smear it on your face for good luck.
 Not everyone wants the powder, but you should accept it in the spirit in which it is offered.
 Hint: Don't wear your best clothes on Songkran!